g7n-org/v32ref/README.md

   * bits 16-14: address mode
   * bits 13-0: port number

-If the **immediate value** bit is set, an additional word is read to be used as a parameter to the instruction.
+If the **immediate value** bit is set, an additional word is read to be used as an operand to the instruction.

 ## HLT